This post may contain affiliate links. Please read our disclosure policy.

 • Set aside on a plate and cover to keep warm.
 Repeat with the remaining batter, you should have about 10 pancakes.

-• Serve pancakes warm with yogurt and dark chocolate shavings.
+• Serve pancakes warm with Yogurt and dark chocolate shavings.
 Drizzle with extra maple syrup if desired.

 Notes